-- Right-click the Mesh 1 \\\ node and choose Reset to the Physics-Induced Sequence \\\ . - Click Yes in the Confirm Operation dialog box that appears.The meshing sequence is reset to - The meshing sequence is reset to contain only a Size and a Free Tetrahedral node. - 3 Right-click the Mesh 1 node, then choose Build All ■.
+- Right-click the Mesh 1 \\\ node and choose Reset to the Physics-Induced Sequence \\\ . - Click Yes in the Confirm Operation dialog box that appears.The meshing sequence is reset to - contain only a Size and a Free Tetrahedral node. - 3 Right-click the Mesh 1 node, then choose Build All ■.